ROS-FE/fe-ros-docs/docs/about/index.md

 # About

-This workshop is organized by the Robotics laboratory at the Faculty of Electrical Engineering, University of Ljubljana.
+This workshop is organized by the Laboratory of Robotics at the Faculty of Electrical Engineering, University of Ljubljana.